What is it?

 How do you measure it?

-In other words, it is Mean Time to Repair which we discussed earlier.
-This is (total time taken to repair a problem in the service) / total number of repairs.
+When it comes to serviceability, the best way to measure it is Mean Time to Repair which we discussed earlier.
+This is the (total time taken to repair a problem in the service) / total number of repairs.

-The only real difference between reliability and maintainability is that the maintainability focusses on time to repair, whereas reliability is concerned about any fault/failure that could cause the system to go down.
+The only real difference between reliability and serviceability is that the serviceability focusses on time to repair, whereas reliability is concerned about any fault/failure that could cause the system to go down.